-A certain sort of talent is almost indispensable for people who would spend years together and not bore themselves to death.
-But the talent, like the agreement, must be for and about life.
-To dwell happily together, they should be versed in the niceties of the heart, and born with a faculty for willing compromise.
-The woman must be talented as a woman, and it will not much matter although she is talented in nothing else.
-She must know her métier de femme, and have a fine touch for the affections.
-And it is more important that a person should be a good gossip, and talk pleasantly and smartly of common friends and the thousand and one nothings of the day and hour, than that she should speak with the tongues of men . and angels; for a while together by the fire, happens more frequently in marriage than the presence of a distinguished foreigner to dinner.
-That people should laugh over the same sort of jests, and have many a story of "grouse in the gun-room," many an old joke between them which time cannot wither nor custom stale, is a better preparation for life, by your leave, than many other things higher and better sounding in the world's ears.
+for a while together by the fire happens more frequently in marriage than the presence of a distinguished foreigner to dinner.
+That people should laugh over the same sort of jests, and have many a story of 'grouse in the gun-room,' many an old joke between them which time cannot wither nor custom stale, is a better preparation for life, by your leave, than many other things higher and better-sounding in the world's ears.
 You could read Kant by yourself, if you wanted; but you must share a joke with some one else.
 You can forgive people who do not follow you through a philosophical disquisition; but to find your wife laughing when you had tears in your eyes, or staring when you were in a fit of laughter, would go some way towards a dissolution of the marriage.

-I know a woman who, from some distaste or disability, could never so much as understand the meaning of the word pelitics, and has given up trying to distinguish Whigs from Tories; but take her on her own politics, ask her about other men or women and the chicanery of everyday existence-the rubs, the tricks, the vanities on which life turns-and you will not find many more shrewd, trenchant, and humorous.
+I know a woman who, from some distaste or disability, could never so much as understand the meaning of the word politics, and has given up trying to distinguish Whigs from Tories; but take her on her own politics, ask her about other men or women and the chicanery of everyday existence-the rubs, the tricks, the vanities on which life turns-and you will not find many more shrewd, trenchant, and humorous.
 Nay, to make plainer what I have in mind, this same woman has a share of the higher and more poetical understanding, frank interest in things for their own sake, and enduring astonishment at the most common.
 She is not to be deceived by custom, or made to think a mystery solved when it is repeated.
-I have heard her say she could wonder herself crazy over the human eyebrow.
-Now in a world where most of us walk very contentedly in the little lit circle of their own reason, and have to be reminded of what lies without by specious and clamant exceptions-earthquakes, eruptions of Vesuvius, banjos floating in mid-air at a séance, and the like-a mind so fresh and unsophisticated is no despicable gift.
-I will own I think it a better sort of mind than goes necessarily with the clearest views on public business.
-It will wash.
+I have heard her say she could wonder herself crazy over the human evebrow.
+Now in a world where most of us walk very contentedly in the little lit circle of their own reason, and have to be reminded of what lies without by specious and clamant exceptions - earthquakes, eruptions of Vesuvius, banjos floating in mid-air at a séance, and the like-a mind so fresh and unsophisticated is no despicable gift.
+I will own I think it a better sort of mind than goes necessarily with the clearest views on public business. will wash.
 It will find something to say at an odd moment.
-It has in it the spring of pleasant and quaint fancies.
-Whereas I can imagine myself yawning all night long until my jaws ached and the tears came into my eyes, although my companion on the other side of the hearth held the most enlightened opinions on the franchise or the ballot.
+It has in it the spring of pleasant and Whereas I can imagine myself quaint fancies. yawning all night long until my jaws ached and the tears came into my eyes, although my companion on the other side of the hearth held the most enlightened opinions on the franchise or the ballot.